 Looked after by the National Trust since 1939, the monument is 30 metres long, 16 metres wide and 20 metres high and is constructed from local gritstone from quarries owned by the Marquess of Londonderry.
-The views from the top of Penshaw Hill are exceptional and extend to Durham Cathedral to the north and the North Pennines to the south.
+The views from the top of Penshaw Hill are exceptional.

 The Penshaw Monument is such a prominent local landmark that it even features on the club badge of Sunderland FC.
 Visits are free and open all year but from Good Friday until the end of September you can climb to the top of the monument for £5 thanks to a spiral staircase hidden inside one of the columns.
 Bookings are taken through the National Trust website.